uio-bmi/immuneML/docs/source/usecases/emerson_replication.rst

 status, 3 with negative template counts for some of the sequences and the rest with no template count information).
 The metadata files for cohorts 1 and 2 with the list of subjects used in the downstream analysis is available at this link.

+The complete collection of original files used in this use case can be found in the NIRD research data archive (DOI: `10.11582/2021.00008 <https://doi.org/10.11582/2021.00008>`_).
+Note that the YAML specifications in the original dataset were compatible with immuneML version 1.0.1.
+This documentation page contains the YAML specifications for equivalent analyses with the latest immuneML version.

 Replication of the CMV status predictions study
 -------------------------------------------------